-Flew over the Andaman Sea, crossed the Bay of Bengal and then the Arabian Sea.
+We flew over the Andaman Sea, crossed the Bay of Bengal, and then the Arabian Sea.
 Oman, a supposedly safe haven in the Persian gulf bestowed with breathtaking landscapes and beautiful culture had felt like an unlikely destination.
 Political unrest and tensions have left many misunderstood destinations barely discovered.
-A pity, because there are so many places to visit in Oman.
+A pity, because there are so many places to visit and family-friendly things to do in Oman.

 Despite the trepidation, a part inside me was feeling the thrill of uncovering the beauty of this gem most often surrounded by a sense of mystique and allure.
 Flying in with my family of four from Thailand to reunite with our other family from the Mediterranean Sea.
 Meeting midway across the globe was what brought me here.
 My whirlwind romance with this beautiful country steeped in tradition will begin in Muscat.